ludocode/mpack/README.md

 - Compound types such as strings, maps and arrays are delimited, so appropriate storage cannot be allocated upfront.
 The whole object must be parsed to determine its size.

 - Strings are not stored in their native encoding.
-They cannot contain quotes or special characters, so they must be escaped when written and converted back when read.
+Special characters such as quotes and backslashes must be escaped when written and converted back when read.

 - Numbers are particularly inefficient (especially when parsing back floats), making JSON inappropriate as a base format for structured data that contains lots of numbers.